 A front-end loader sits on a berm behind a firing range Friday after causing a blast near Fresno.
-At right is part of the pipeline. physical inspection of the pipe significantly over the past year," "The whole area has changed been scraped and hauled and backdrop for the targets, said Botti said.
-"There's been conmaneuvered to build up the Botti of the sheriff's office.

-line was well marked with a pair PG&E's Boyles said the pipeof orange and white warning stant construction." signs in the area.
+At right is part of the pipeline. physical inspection of the pipe line was well marked with a pair PG&E's Boyles said the pipeof orange and white warning stant construction." signs in the area.